omahs/CairoLearnXinYminutes/Readme.md

 Unlike solidity, where you have access to various data types, Cairo comes with just a single data type `..felts`.
 Felts stands for Field elements, and are a 252 bit integer in the range `0<=x<=P` where `P` is a prime number.
-You can create a `Uint256` in Cairo by utlizing a struct of two 128 bits felts.
+You can create a `Uint256` in Cairo by utilizing a struct of two 128 bits felts.

 ```cairo
 struct Uint256{